peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 We should remark that the error observed in the runs was not normally distributed.
-Rather, many local errors were clustered around zero, decreasing gradually in number towards the 95-th percentiles, with the rest distributed in heavy-tails.
+Rather, many local errors were clustered around zero, decreasing gradually in number towards the 95-th percentiles, with the rest distributed in heavy-tails (Figure\ \ref{fig:shortwave-intermittency-error-distribution}).
 Therefore, we chose the 90\ % confidence intervals and the mean absolute error (MAE) to present our results instead of the more traditional root-mean-square error (RMSE), which would place very strong emphasis on the outliers and could be misleading due to the expectation of normal